PierreSenellart/provsql/doc/source/dev/aggregation.rst

 RV-returning aggregates currently shipped – :sqlfunc:`sum`,
 :sqlfunc:`avg`, :sqlfunc:`product`, :sqlfunc:`max`,
 :sqlfunc:`min` – share an ``INITCOND = '{}'`` so the FFUNC runs
-even on an empty group, with per-aggregate empty-group identities.
+even on an empty group, and can therefore tell an empty group apart from a group whose every input was ``NULL``.
+Both report SQL ``NULL``.

 This is the *semimodule-of-mixtures* shape: rather than minting a new M-polymorphic ``gate_agg`` that would require parallel